 The dates here are relative, which means you don’t have to set a definite calendar date but rather specify in how many days (weeks) after the initial enrollment a course should open.
 This way, the learning track works for any learner, no matter the actual date they enroll: each time a new user is assigned to a learning track, the LMS automatically calculates the calendar dates and creates the individual schedule for this very user.

 4. You can also set the due dates to complete a course.
 Next to the course name, specify how many days or weeks the learners have to complete this course.

 If you don’t want to set the time limits for courses, make them evergreen – just select No due date:

 5. The next step is fine-tuning your learning track’s look and feel.
-Go to the General tab to edit the learning track title and description, add a thumbnail and cover images.
+Go to the General tab to edit the learning track title and description and add a thumbnail and cover images.

 How to enroll learners to a learning track